subhasmitasahoo/basic-auto-prompt-optimization/README.md

 ```

 # Code
 I think you should give it a try, so not sharing any code!
+Please feel free to add a comment if you have any questions on implementation.

 # Sample Initial prompt
 ```